 Let’s now think about the long term.
 And, what if the time comes when we want to expand our business?

-In that case, having a society is undoubtedly favoured.
+In that case, having a society is undoubtedly favored.

-The fact of being architectured through participations makes the management of shareholders and capital expansions a much simpler task.
+The fact of being architectured through shareholdings makes the management of shareholders and capital expansions a much simpler task.

 SUMMARY: WHICH IS THE BEST OPTION, STARTING YOUR OPERATIONS AS A FREELANCER OS A SOCIETY?